-- for incapacity due to pregnancy, prenatal medical care or child birth; - to care for the employee's child after birth, or placement for adoption or foster care; - to care for the employee's spouse, son or daughter, or parent, who has a serious health condition; or - for a serious health condition that makes the employee unable to perform the employee's job.
+- for incapacity due to pregnancy, prenatal medical care, or child birth; - to care for the employee's child after birth, or placement for adoption or foster care; - to care for the employee's spouse, son or daughter, or parent, who has a serious health condition; or - for a serious health condition that makes the employee unable to perform the employee's job.

-At the College's option, certain kinds of paid leave must be substituted for unpaid leave.
+The College requires paid leave to be substituted for unpaid leave.
 For such paid leave, employees must comply with the College's normal paid leave policies.

-Advanced Notice and Medical Certifications: If the following requirements are not met, FMLA leave may be delayed or denied:
+Advanced Notice and Medical Certifications:

+If the following requirements are not met, FMLA leave may be delayed or denied: